rhKashif/SteamPulse/README.md

 ### Database Integration

-Following sentiment analysis and processing, the reviews are seamlessly integrated into the project's database.
+The reviews are seamlessly integrated into the project’s database following sentiment analysis and processing.
 This database serves as a repository for future utilisation within the project, providing a structured and accessible resource for ongoing analysis and assessment.
-The database to use was chosen to be PostgreSQL as it provided easy to use management tools and has strong security features.
+The database to use was chosen to be PostgreSQL as it provides easy-to-use management tools and has strong security features.

 ### Cloud Integration and Automated Workflow

-The project includes a Dockerfile which is uploaded on AWS Elastic Container Registry (ECR) and is used within a step function on AWS, activated daily with report created from the reviews and other data after the reviews gathering and transforming was completed.
+The project includes a Dockerfile which is uploaded on AWS Elastic Container Registry (ECR) and is used within a step function on AWS, activated daily with a report created from the reviews and other data after the reviews gathering and transforming was completed.
 The script for review gathering also includes logs into the terminal of possible failures to retrieve/transform/load the data which are useful to see in AWS console to debug for later.

 ### Assumptions and design decisions

-During the data extracting phase, certain assumptions were made of the data, specifically:
+During the data extraction phase, certain assumptions were made of the data, specifically:

 - **Timestamp created** will always be in UNIX time format and will always be correct.
 - **Review score** includes not both negative and positive votes (up + down) but only positive.
 - The schema for the table reviews has a unique constraint: `UNIQUE(game_id, review_text, review_score, reviewed_at, sentiment)`.
 The assumption is that there will not be a review for any recently reviewed games that have all of the same values; this is to ensure that the same review is not included twice when gathering more reviews for the games that are already present in the database.
 - Since the reviews API does not include the name of the game, it is assumed that the API correctly picks up reviews for the game with the correct game ID as it could not be verified.
-- The project also assumes that the data presented in the overview above, will be present.
-This is assumed from various data gathering runs.
+- The project also assumes that the data presented in the overview above will be present.
+This is assumed from various data-gathering runs.
 Although not all of the API's promised keys were present, the ones included seemed to be.

 ### Limitations

 Unfortunately, this project encountered certain limitations stemming from issues identified within the Steam Reviews API.
 For example, where the language for the endpoint was set to English - it would pick up some reviews in Spanish and other languages.
 Some ways were attempted to translate the reviews but proved to not work that well and since most received reviews were in English, this idea was moved to a potential future addition to the project.

 Moreover, the API would not display 100 reviews per page when the endpoint was set to show 100 reviews per page.
-However, since the project focused on recent released games which would not have many reviews, this was deemed to not be a big disadvantage.
-It was also noticed that even though the reviews showed is under 100 count, the cursors continue for longer than assumed (assumed was total number of reviews/100 + 1).
-This has now loops until the next cursor is already in the list of cursors.
+However, since the project focused on recently released games which would not have many reviews, this was deemed to not be a big disadvantage.
+It was also noticed that even though the reviews showed under 100 count, the cursors continue for longer than assumed (assumed was the total number of reviews/100 + 1).
+This now loops until the next cursor is already in the list of cursors.

 Even though it was assumed that the same cursor received from the endpoint with the same cursor would mean there are no more reviews for the game, it was noted that - it isn't always the case as when tested for old very popular games, only a small fraction of reviews could be gathered and most would not show up.
 It was also noticed that some cursors that could not be retrieved from a given game ID when looping through the pages of reviews, would show a page full of reviews when set to a random cursor in the endpoint: showing that there are more cursors available for a given game ID but were not accessible from the Steam API's endpoint.
-This anomaly implied the existence of undisclosed cursors associated with a given game ID within the Steam API, which were beyond the project's reach.
+This anomaly implied the existence of undisclosed cursors associated with a given game ID within the Steam API, which was beyond the project's reach.

 ## Streamlit Dashboard

 ### Folders

-pages - directory containing additional pages for streamlit dashboard
+pages - directory containing additional pages for Streamlit dashboard

 ### Files explained

-`home.py` - script containing streamlit dashboard home page `setup_nltk.py` - script containing installation for all nltk datasets
+`home.py` - script containing Streamlit dashboard home page `setup_nltk.py` - script containing installation for all nltk datasets

-pages/`community.py` - script containing streamlit dashboard "community" page with visualizations relevant for users
+pages/`community.py` - script containing Streamlit dashboard "community" page with visualizations relevant for users

-pages/`developers.py` - script containing streamlit dashboard "developers" page with visualizations relevant for developers
+pages/`developers.py` - script containing Streamlit dashboard "developers" page with visualizations relevant for developers

-pages/`releases.py` - script containing streamlit dashboard "releases" page with a table displaying all releases powering the visualizations
+pages/`releases.py` - script containing Streamlit dashboard "releases" page with a table displaying all releases powering the visualizations

-pages/`subscription.py` - script containing streamlit dashboard "subscription" page with a form for users to subscribe for pdf reports on the latest insights
+pages/`subscription.py` - script containing Streamlit dashboard "subscription" page with a form for users to subscribe for pdf reports on the latest insights

-### Assumptions and design decisions

-#### Assumptions

-Assumption that the necessary data is available, accurate, and up-to-date.
-This includes assumptions about data format, structure, and quality:

-- Returns an error message if connection to the database fails
-- If there is no data within the last two weeks the dashboard, a message will be displayed to relay

-Assumption that the current word map will for review text will be useful and interesting for community members to see:

-- More comprehensive language processing is required to increase the relevancy of words on the word map but given time constraints, this has not been implemented

 #### Design decision